wp-plugins/social-stickers/readme.txt

 4. Plugin settings page (advanced plugin mode settings)

 == Changelog ==

+= 2.0.1 =
+[Fix] Fixed a small bug which caused "There are currently no active social stickers" to show, even though profiles were entered.

 = 2.0 =
 * [New] Add custom social networks